PKB-rogergallart/DataScience/Machine Learning/Unsupervised Learning/Clustering/Clustering_algorithms.md

     Pros | Cons
     -----|-----
-    Deterministic | High algorithm complexity
-    Can reveal relationships | Sensitive to noise and outliers _ | You need to select how </br>many groups there are
+    Deterministic | High algorithm complexity (slow for large datasets) Can reveal meaningful taxonomies and relationships | Sensitive to noise and outliers No assumption of a particular number of clusters | You need to decide how </br>many groups there are

   - Density-based clustering:
     - Clusters are assigned where there are high densities of data points separated by low-density regions.